UstDoesTech/ust-blog/content/posts/data mesh/self-serve-platform-case-study-retail/index.md

 #### Kafka Engine

-An alternative to Spark is Kafka, utilising an efficient and effective publish & subscribe architecture to form a reliable messaging and analytics backbone to a data platform.
+An alternative to Spark is Kafka, utilising an efficient and effective publish & subscribe architecture to form a reliable messaging and analytics backbone to a data platform, and sharing data easily between domains.

+Because Kafka is a messaging service,